Meet Us at AfricaCom Expo︱Cape Town︱11th - 14th November 2024Book a Meeting

 This is a process that can prevent robocalls and call spoofing.

-How does STIR/ SHAKEN prevent call spoofing?
+How does STIR/ SHAKEN Prevent Call Spoofing?

 When a calling party initiates a call, it first goes to the carrier that offers calling services.
 Carrier will inspect the call number, call source, and other details to confirm the validity of the number.
 The service provider will define SIP (Session Initiation Protocol) identity header using the authentication service.
 This SIP ID header will contain attestation level, source number, destination number, current timestamp, and origination identifier.